Trump threatens to tax BRIC countries 100% if they act to weaken the US dollar - ExBulletin

 Research shows that the role of the US dollar as the main global reserve currency is not under threat in the near future.

-An Atlantic Council model that assesses the dollar's place as the world's leading reserve currency indicates that the dollar is secure in the short to medium term and continues to dominate other currencies.
+An Atlantic Council model that assesses the dollar's place as the world's leading reserve currency says the dollar is “secure in the short to medium term” and continues to dominate other currencies.

 Trump's latest tariff threat comes after he threatened to impose 25% tariffs on everything imported from Mexico and Canada, as well as an additional 10% tax on goods from China to force countries to do more to stop the flow of illegal immigration and drugs into the United States